MONTE PALACE TROPICAL GARDEN MADEIRA – The Complete Guide

 Best time to visit the Monte Palace Tropical Garden

 Obviously the best time to visit the gardens in Madeira is during spring when most of the flowers are in bloom.
 But, after visiting the Monte Palace Garden in November, we have to say that even in the winter months this place is beautiful and worth visiting.
-The very best months to visit the gardens in Madeira are from April to August with the flowers at their best in the earlier months mentioned.
-On this website you can see exactly in which months you can expect which flowers to bloom in Madeira.
+The very best months to visit the gardens in Madeira are from April to August.
+You can expect the flowers at their best in the earlier spring months.
+On this website you can see exactly in which months particular flowers bloom in Madeira.

 What to expect at Monte Palace Tropical Garden